 Who should do it?

-There are many things that trouble pet owners when their dog is suffering from a terminal illness.
+There are many things that trouble pet owners when their dog is suffering from a chronic illness.
 Such include having to worry about their dog’s pain, saying goodbye, dealing with the accompanying stress, and trying to do as much as possible to make sure that the dog is alright.

 Watching the dog’s health decline isn’t easy.
 This is especially if they have been a part of the family for a long period of time, hence, developing a close bond.
 Considering all these, it’s advisable for dog owners to speak to their vet when signs begin to show that the dog’s time is approaching.